Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

 2. Fitness enthusiasts

-Although fitness freaks are less likely to fall sick, they can still suffer workout-related injuries, which are treated in the OPD.
+Although fitness enthusiasts are less likely to fall sick, they can still suffer workout-related injuries, which are treated in the OPD.
 Buying OPD cover is a wise option as it will provide financial protection in such cases.

 3. Senior citizens

 It is recommended that senior citizens opt for an OPD cover in health insurance due to their vulnerability to illnesses and infections, as well as the need for frequent medical consultations.
 Due to age and low immunity, they may undergo minor surgeries and other OPD treatments like dental procedures.
-An OPD cover will help ease their financial burden by covering all the OPD expenses.
-A senior citizen health insurance plan with OPD cover will give them comprehensive coverage.

 4. Employees with limited group health insurance coverage